-With this insight, when your flesh tries to interfere, there will be no doubt about what is of God and what constitutes the deception of the sinful nature which always tries to deceive you: "Go ahead and do x (something overtly sinful), and you'll still be a Christian."
+With this insight, when your flesh tries to interfere, there will be no doubt about what is of God and what constitutes the deception of the sinful nature which always tries to deceive you: "Go ahead and do x (something overtly sinful), and it won't hurt your faith."
 This is a destructive lie.
 Through Galatians, however, you can know what is of the Spirit and what is of the flesh; that which is consistent with darkness and deception; and that which is consistent with light and freedom.

-As we delve into this imagery of the new life, we have to remind ourselves - as Luther does - that there are three (3) basic kinds of freedom.
-We need to know which one we're talking about when it comes to our new lives:
+As we delve into this imagery of the new life, we have to remind ourselves - as Luther does - that there are different kinds of "freedoms" in the Bible.
+Which one are we speaking of here?